rfnash/dripper/README.md

 =======

 **Dripper** is a collection of definitions to install software packages with [stow], the GNU package manager.
+It's always recommended to use package manager provided by your system, but sometimes you need a tool to install alternate packages.

 Install